helloworldless/davidagood.com/content/blog/spring-security-disable-http-security/index.md

 title: How To Completely Disable HTTP Security in Spring Security
 date: "2020-12-16T16:18:08.998Z"
 description: "Spring is known and loved for its convention of configuration approach.
-But it can make disable auto-configuration challenging.
+But this can occasionally cause a challenge when automatically enabled features need to be disabled.
 Here we see how to completely disable Spring Security's HTTP security"
 ---

 _**Warning**: Don't do this unless you have a good reason to._